hyundotio/high-performance-cesium-wasm-sat-viz/README.md

 ### I hope this helps you save some time...
 Cesium is a PITA to get started.

 ### Credits
-Thank you https://github.com/willwill96 for helping me get started and please give this repo a star if it was helpful!
+Thank you to the U.S. Gov for the TLE data. and please give this repo a star if it was helpful!